 We all want to know how to get rid of pimples, don’t we?

-No one enjoys pimples invading their face, they’re like your extended family that stay a tad too long over Christmas or the SPAM emails that constantly pop up in your inbox.
+No one enjoys having pimples on their face, they’re like your extended family that stay a tad too long over Christmas or the SPAM emails that constantly pop up in your inbox.

 The tricky thing is, pimples are complex beasts.
 Like an onion, there are layers of horribleness.